 3 ways meta tags impact SEO

 Meta tags play an essential role in your SEO campaign.
-Let’s take a look at three ways meta tags impact SEO.
+Let’s take a look at three ways meta tags help with your sites indexability and overall performance.

 1. They affect how Google indexes your site